loujiarina/llm-credit-scoring-fairness/README.md

 **Research Questions:**
 1. Do LLM-generated credit scores vary when only gender is changed?
 2. Do LLMs demonstrate pushback when asked to score profiles with protected attributes?

+## Reproducibility
+The repository includes the model responses used in the analysis and the code for all statistical tests and fairness metrics reported in the thesis.
+For the repeated sampling experiment (5 runs per prompt), responses were collected in multiple batches due to API limits.
+A subset of these responses is provided in the repository.